The Best Towel Warmers Under 100 (2026)

 | Size | — |

-The DAWEYEAL is the maximalist option here: a wall-mounted electric warmer with nine heated bars, which is the most rail space of any model in this comparison.
-If your bathroom routinely has several towels going at once, or you want bath towels, hand towels, and a washcloth all warm and drying together, this is the rack that has room for it.
+The DAWEYEAL is the maximalist option here: a wall-mounted electric warmer with nine heated bars, the most rail space of any model in this comparison.
+If your bathroom often has several towels going at once, or you want bath towels, hand towels, and a washcloth all warm and drying together, this is the rack with room for it.
 Like the other wall-mounted units it's stainless steel and stays up off the floor, so all that capacity doesn't cost you any usable floor space.

-It's also the priciest unit in the roundup at $228.88, so it only makes sense if you'll actually use the extra bars; for one or two towels you're paying for capacity you won't touch, and the cheaper APORDROUCA or freestanding Sawlece would serve you better.
+It's also the priciest unit in the roundup at $228.88, so it only makes sense if you'll use the extra bars; for one or two towels you're paying for capacity you won't touch, and the cheaper APORDROUCA or freestanding Sawlece would serve you better.
 It needs wall mounting and a wide stretch of wall to land all nine bars, which rules out renters and tight layouts.
-But for a large bathroom where towels are always in rotation, nothing else here gives you this much heated surface in one fixture.
+For a large bathroom where towels stay in rotation, though, nothing else here gives you this much heated surface in one fixture.

 What we like